How to integrate Pingdom MCP with OpenClaw

 Get TeamsTool to retrieve all alerting teams and their members.

-Get TMS Transaction Checks ListTool to list all transaction (tms) checks.
+Get TMS Transaction Checks ListRetrieves a paginated list of all transaction (TMS) checks configured in Pingdom.

 Conclusion